skiano/col-umn/README.md

 __breaking down the structure__

+The ``COl`` function returns the _build function_ which is used to set options and nest other columns’ build functions.

 ```js
   var buildFn = COL(3) // sets up a 3 unit column and returns the 'build function'

   // the build function returns itself until